Using BigQuery with Google Analytics 4: Definitive Guide

 Step 1: Set up your account

 To begin, head to cloud.google.com/bigquery.
 From here, you can begin the process of setting up your account.

 The first thing you’ll probably notice is some text notifying you that, as a new customer, you get $300 worth of free credits to spend on Google Cloud.
 This applies during the first 90 days of you using the application.

-The set-up will ask for your credit card details – don’t panic.
-Even if you use all of your credits, or time runs out, Google will ask if you want to pay for continued use.
+The set-up will ask for your credit card details.
+Please note, even if you use all of your credits, or time runs out, Google will ask if you want to pay for continued use.

 Once you’ve got through the initial setup and finished filling in your details, you’ll be met with the BigQuery interface.
 It’ll look something like this.

 There is a whole world of options here.
 For now, head to the top right and select ‘My First Project’.

 This will bring up a pop-up menu.
 Normally this is where you’ll see all the projects you’ve got on the go.
 Since this is our first project, we’ll hit ‘New Project’ in the top right.